arkouda.series¶

 - Parameters:

-value (scalar, Series, or pdarray) – Value to use to fill holes (e.g. 0), alternately a Series of values specifying which value to use for each index.
+value (supported_scalars, Series, or pdarray) – Value to use to fill holes (e.g. 0), alternately a Series of values specifying which value to use for each index.
 Values not in the Series will not be filled.
 This value cannot be a list.

 - Returns: